Charlier-pi/qzhongmun.github.io/_posts/2022-01-27-Algorithms.md

 * 2 n people; each person ranks others from 1 to 2 n – 1.（array is n*(n-1)）
 In the stable roommate problem, stable matchings need not exist.

+Gale–Shapley deferred acceptance algorithm
+An intuitive method that guarantees to find a stable matching.
+The Gale–Shapley algorithm guarantees  to find a stable matching for any problem instance. all executions of Gale–Shapley lead to the same stable matching

+ppt2-page16: it should be h–s is unstable.